archiloque/Tumblr-Machine/README.md

 Code should be easy to hack on, contact me for any question.

+I'm using an {ssl client certificate}[http://en.wikipedia.org/wiki/Transport_Layer_Security#Client-authenticated_TLS_handshake] for authentication which requires some configuration on the frontal nginx / apache.

 # Instructions

 - deploy the application on your server